oroinc/documentation/user_guide/outlook_sync.rst

   of the OroCRM record."
   "You've updated a record in Outlook.","Values of the mapped fields of the Outlook record replace corresponding values of the OroCRM record."
-  "You've deleted a record in Outlook.","The record will stay in OroCRM."
+  "You've deleted a record in Outlook.","The record stay in OroCRM."
-  "You've deleted a record in OroCRM.","The record will be deleted from Outlook."
+  "You've deleted a record in OroCRM.","The record  are deleted from Outlook."

 Bidirectional Synchronization